 St. Johns County does not have any public housing developments nor does it issue Housing Choice vouchers.
 However, when individuals seeking housing contact the St. Johns Housing & Community Development Division, they are often referred to a variety of different services.
 The Housing and Community Development Division has a staff member assigned to handling these referrals.
 The Housing and Community Development Division also has a staff member assigned to providing housing and financial counseling.
-During FY 22-23, over 298 individuals received some form of debt management counseling, homebuyer's education, and/or credit counseling.
-A total of \$152,700 in down payment assistance was leveraged with \$2,411,488 of homeownership mortgages and a potential pipeline of over 161 new applications in process.
-Staff assigned are available to provide services to any resident of St. Johns County who is interested in learning more about homeownership and/or financial literacy.
-Staff coordinates assistance with the other members of both the County's Housing Division and the County's Social Services Division to provide these citizens with assistance.
+During FY 23-24, over 106 individuals received some form of debt management counseling, homebuyer's education, and/or credit counseling.
+A total of \$152,700 in down payment assistance was leveraged with \$\$2,704,740 of homeownership mortgages and a potential pipeline of over 170 new applications in process.
+Staff assigned are available to provide services to any St. Johns County resident interested in learning more about homeownership and/or financial literacy.
+Staff coordinates assistance with the other members of the County's Housing Division and the County's Social Services Division to assist these citizens.